 - Slide the eggs onto a plate and enjoy!
 These eggs are best eaten as soon as they’re off the stove, but if you’d like to keep them warm for a little while, see the instructions below.

 6.Scrambled Eggs With Sumac, Pine Nuts, and Parsley

-Add eggs and cook, stirring constantly with a rubber spatula, until barely set and still slightly runny (eggs will continue to cook after removing from pan), about 1 minute.
+Add eggs and cook, continually stirring with a rubber spatula, until barely set and still slightly runny (eggs will continue to cook after removing from the pan), about 1 minute.
 Immediately transfer to a serving dish.
 Sprinkle with pine nuts, sumac, and parsley.
 Drizzle with olive oil and serve immediately with flatbread.

-This Middle Eastern–inspired recipe seasons scrambled eggs with sumac, a lemony, vivid-red spice, and finishes them with bright parsley and toasted pine nuts.
+This Middle Eastern-inspired recipe seasons scrambled eggs with sumac, a lemony, vivid-red spice, and finishes them with bright parsley and toasted pine nuts.
 Use larger Middle Eastern pine nuts if you can find them, and toast them in the microwave (it’s easier than using a skillet).
-Our basic medium-heat, soft-scrambled-egg approach works best when it’s time to cook the eggs themselves.
+Our basic medium-heat, the soft-scrambled-egg approach works best when it’s time to cook the eggs themselves.